Australian-Imaging-Service/charts/docs/Charts/Deployment/Linode-setup.md

-Below are the list of steps to be followed to deploy XNAT in Linode LKE using Helm charts
+**List of steps to be followed to deploy XNAT in Linode LKE using Helm charts**